 Student-led Study Sessions (PSI)

 The Peer Supplemental Instruction (PSI) program provides both support for students in freshmen courses and leadership opportunities for junior and seniors.Learn about SST's PSI student-led study sessions in STEM-related subjects.

 Testing Services provides access to tests that many students must take to get to the next level of their education – from placement testing to CLEP tests.Learn more about tests offered in Testing Services.

 Tutoring and Workshops

 Even the best-prepared student hits bumps along the road to success.
 The Academic Enhancement Center helps you get over those bumps with academic tutoring in a variety of subjects and workshops in things like study skills, time management and grammar.
-Our services are free and open to students at all levels.Learn more about the Academic Enhancement Center.
+Our services are free and open to students at all levels.Get information about tutoring opportunities through the Academic Enhancement Center (AEC).